JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 	- É necessário fazer referência às gateways na arquitetura? -> Assessment of the Suitability of Fog Computing in the Context of Internet of Things
 	- Similar to the traditional cloud computing, fog offers tree types of service models: Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) ?
 	- Software-defined networking?
-	- online vs offline algorithms ? => online heuristic and offline optimizing service orchestration method
 	- minimize the time-average cost of fog computing
 	- QoS inclui limites temporais, energia, QoE e custo?
+	- online vs offline algorithms ? => online heuristic and offline optimizing service orchestration method
+	- Ultra Dense Networks ? => ultra-dense deployment of small cell base stations
 - Not used papers
 	- OpenStack extensions for QoS and energy efficiency in edge computing
 	- A Game-Theoretic Approach to Coalition Formation in Fog Provider Federations